Alpha Bravo Charlie: Story

-In the 2nd episode, when Gulsher takes the seat of the adjutant, he gets 2 calls from the same girl, claiming that the call mistakenly goes to this number, though she is trying to reach another number.
-Gulsher tries to flirt with her and says, "If you do want to talk to me, just be honest."
-The girl doesn't like this at all and tells him that she is the daughter of the general in the Army, and he will have to pay a price for this.
-Gulsher gets scared.
-He is then informed that the general wishes to meet him at 8 p.m. at the park.
-He goes there, stands there for 4 hours waiting for the general, and eventually returns.
-This happens for 6 days continuously.
+In the second episode, after Gulsher takes the adjutant's seat, he receives two calls from the same girl, who claims she has dialed the wrong number while attempting to reach someone else.
+Gulsher tries to flirt with her, saying, "If you want to talk to me, just be honest."
+The girl is not impressed and reveals that she is the daughter of a general in the army, warning him that he will have to face consequences.
+Gulsher becomes frightened upon learning that the general wishes to meet him at 8 p.m. in the park.
+He waits there for four hours but ultimately returns without meeting the general, and this pattern continues for six days.

-Whereas, in the few first holidays, Faraz goes for a jog in the jogging park and sees a girl.
+Meanwhile, during the first few holidays, Faraz goes for a jog in a park and spots a girl.
 He stops jogging and turns around.
-The girl tells Faraz that she noticed what he has done.
-Faraz is very surprised about the fact that the girl is so bold and not shy at all.
-He is also very impressed and starts liking her.
-The girl tells Faraz her name.
-Her name was Shahnaz.
-A few days later, Faraz and Kashif are sent to Mona Depot to get a horse-riding course.
-At a nearby mansion, Faraz sees the same girl.
-Kashif is seen talking to the man that is with her (her uncle), and Faraz asks him how he knows them.
-Kashif tells him that they are his family friend.
+She tells him she noticed what he did, and Faraz is taken aback by her boldness.
+He finds her impressive and starts to like her.
+The girl introduces herself as Shahnaz.
+A few days later, Faraz and Kashif are sent to Mona Depot for a horse riding course.
+At a nearby mansion, Faraz sees the same girl again, and Kashif is seen talking to the man accompanying her (her uncle).
+Faraz asks Kashif how he knows them, to which Kashif replies they are family friends.